barak/Pdf-Presenter-Console/README.rst

       -l, --last-minutes=N     Time in minutes, from which on the timer changes its color.
 (Default 5 minutes) -u, --current-size=N     Percentage of the presenter screen to be used for the current slide.
 (Default 60) -s, --switch-screens     Switch the presentation and the presenter screen.
-      -c, --disable-cache      Disable caching and pre-rendering of slides to save memory on cost of speed.
+      -c, --disable-cache      Disable caching and pre-rendering of slides to save memory at the cost of speed.

 Caching / Prerendering